Asgaros/asgaros-forum/readme.txt

 * Added: Suggestions for mentioning-functionality
 * Added: Option to define if poll-results are visible without vote
 * Added: asgarosforum_enqueue_css_js action
+* Fixed: PHP warnings during mentioning-processing when HTML 5 tags are used in posts
 * Fixed: Display issues with some themes
 * Fixed: Correctly embed iframe-media
 * Updated: Font Awesome version 5.9.0